turris-cz/sentinel-sview/README.md

 ### Aggregation tasks

-Sview is able to maintain different tables with different data precision.
+Sview statistics is able to maintain different tables with different data precision.
 To achieve this, sview runs periodic task to aggregate data and move them between these tables.
 Currently, there are 3 main aggregation tasks - each for one precision, also called *aggregation period*.
 The mechanism is very similar to caching resources.
 It means that every aggregation period (e.g. every hour) a task is deployed which aggregates the last period (hour) from higher precision (quarterly) to lower precision (hourly) and moves it to proper table (one of `*_hourly` tables, e.g. `ports_hourly`).

 Like in case of resources, *aggragation timeouts* are used to keep knowledge whether is is the right time to run an aggregation task.
 When aggregation